JeremiasRy/go_js/README.md

 **Notable things to improve/add**
 1. Proper error handling for rejected promises
 2. Support `var`, parser already parses these so wouldn't be too much work to add it in
-3. [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) compilation, this is probably what I'm going for, at least for simple functions, so that naive fib(40) doesn't run for 10 seconds...
 4. Http requests with `fetch()`
 5. A http server?
 Would just be a wrapper for go's `net/http`